section-engineering-education/engineering-education/content/articles/building-an-ensemble-learning-based-regression-model-using-python/index.md

 published: true
 url: /building-an-ensemble-learning-based-regression-model-using-python/
 title: Building an Ensemble Learning Based Regression Model Using Python
-description: The objective of this tutorial is to help the reader build an ensemble learning based regression model using the python programming language.
+description: This tutorial aims to help the reader build an ensemble learning-based regression model using the python programming language.
 author: adhinga-fredrick
 date: 2021-10-11T00:00:00-13:00
 topics: [Machine Learning]